berattozgul/maxsumofpathtriangle/README.md

 ### Question 1

 ------------
+You will have a triangle input below and you need to find the maximum sum of the numbers according to given rules below;

 1. You will start from the top and move downwards to an adjacent number as in below.
 2. You are only allowed to walk downwards and diagonally.